dromara/sureness/docs/default-datasource.md

   - /api/v1/source1===put===[role1,role2]
   - /api/v1/source2===get===[]

-# load api resource wich do not need be proetcted, means them need be filtering.
+# load api resource which do not need be protected, means them need be excluded.
 # these api resource can be access by everyone
 excludedResource:
   - /api/v3/host===get